kuzzleio/documentation/src/sdk-reference/js/6/auth/get-my-credentials/index.md

 Returns credentials information for the currently logged in user.

-The data returned will depend on the specified authentication strategy, and they should not include any sensitive information.
+The returned data depends on the given authentication strategy, and should never include any sensitive information.

 The result can be an empty object.